 Maslow’s Hierarchy of Needs Theory

-Maslow’s Hierarchy of Needs Theory: One of the most famous theories in motivation, Maslow’s theory suggests that human motivation involves satisfying a series of needs, from the very basic to the complex, proposes psychologist Abraham Maslow.
-According to the theory evolved by Maslow in 1943, human beings need to satisfy lower level needs before coming to higher level needs.
+One of the most famous theories in motivation, Maslow’s theory suggests that human motivation involves satisfying a series of needs, from the very basic to the complex, proposes psychologist Abraham Maslow.
+According to the theory evolved by Maslow in 1943, human beings need to satisfy lower-level needs before coming to higher-level needs.
 Understanding human beings and motivating them varies from one place to another in the hierarchy.

 The hierarchy is represented in the form of a pyramid with five levels:

-• Love and Belongingness Needs: Humans are social creatures, and the need for emotional connections such as friendships, family relationships, and social belonging comes next in the hierarchy.
+- Love and Belongingness Need: Humans are social creatures, and the need for emotional connections such as friendships, family relationships, and social belonging comes next in the hierarchy.

-• Self-Actualization Needs: This is the highest level of the hierarchy, where individuals strive to realize their full potential and seek personal growth, creativity, and fulfillment.
+- Self-Actualization Needs: Self-actualization needs to turn out to be the last in the hierarchy, as the individual aims to realize even higher potential and personal growth, creativity, and fulfillment.

 Implications of Maslow’s Hierarchy of Needs Theory